Archival Collections at the Library

 Peyton Cochran Papers: 1 linear foot.
 (1917-1919).
 These papers include the correspondence of a Staunton lawyer to his wife from France where he worked for the Judge Advocate General's office.
 The collection includes American Expeditionary Force press releases, Adjutant General memos, and opinions of the Judge Advocate General of the Army for World War I.

 R. Emmet Condon Collection: 1 linear foot.
 (1918-1920).
 R. Emmet Condon was secretary to Henry White, one of five American Peace Commissioners at the 1919 Paris Peace Conference.
 The collection consists of correspondence, memoranda, telegrams, official documents, and photographs originating during the Peace Conference and primarily regarding the Japanese acquisition of German rights and interests in the Shantung peninsula of China following World War I. A few papers involve the positioning of Greek troops in and around Smyrna.
-See the collection description; also available in the eLibrary.
+Available in the eLibrary.

 Daisie Dodson Collection: .25 linear foot.
 (1924).
 These papers include newspaper clippings about Woodrow Wilson's death kept by Daisie Dodson as a teenager in Portsmouth, Va.
 It is a touching effort by a Virginia youngster to memorialize the dead president.